-The CATT Laboratory was originally established in 2002 as an academic applied research and development laboratory.
+The CATT Laboratory was established in 2002 as an academic research and development laboratory focused on applied research.
 The mission of the lab is to support national, state, and local efforts to provide safe and efficient transportation systems through improved operations and management by means of research and development, technology implementation, training, and education.
 The CATT Lab’s research and development activities provide a bridge between the intelligent transportation systems (ITS) community, the information technology community, and other disciplines essential to the successful application of ITS.

-We are an interdisciplinary group of full-time faculty developers, engineers, graduate students, and undergraduate students in the fields of computer science, computer engineering, geographic information systems, electrical engineering, civil engineering, telecommunications, digital entertainment & simulation, graphics, and systems engineering.
+We are an interdisciplinary group of full-time faculty developers, engineers, graduate students, and undergraduate students from various fields, including computer science, computer engineering, geographic information systems, electrical engineering, civil engineering, telecommunications, digital entertainment and simulation, graphics, and systems engineering.
 In addition to the full-time staff and students, the CATT Lab can also draw on professional staff and professors from all disciplines within the University of Maryland System for additional resources as needed.

 The CATT Lab specializes in: